James Anderson. In memorandum of Edan John Barnett

 The day came that he bought a house.
 Some old ramshackle place in the outer suburbs of Sydney, where they now lived, where he was given the task of heading up a sales office.
 The place was a toxic black dump, but it was his.
 They had moved their stuff in an old car that he had failed to register, at the time, but got it there in one piece.

 The day came when he got out of the car and walked through the old black rusty gate, then loaded up with their stuff, got his leather chairs in the living room and collapsed on them.
 Looked over and saw her sitting there, doing the same, and suddenly wondering who the hell she was.
-And yet, he marvelled at the fact that, despite everything, she was one of the most stable forces in his life, for everywhere he turned, she was there, and he suddenly wondered what it would take to get rid of her, then felt something like a chill run up his spine, at what he imagined, the difficulty of that task would be.
+And yet, he marveled at the fact that, despite everything, she was one of the most stable forces in his life, for everywhere he turned, she was there, and he suddenly wondered what it would take to get rid of her, then felt something like a chill run up his spine, at what he imagined, the difficulty of that task would be.

 ‘Well, babe, we’ve arrived.’

-She didn’t bother looking back at him or answering, but looked around at the place, suddenly appearing to eye it off, and then he realised that she saw herself as the co-owner, and it miffed him somewhat, knowing that she was never going to put anything into it.
+She didn’t bother looking back at him or answering, but looked around at the place, suddenly appearing to eye it off, and then he realized that she saw herself as the co-owner, and it miffed him somewhat, knowing that she was never going to put anything into it.

 ‘Tell you what, babe, I’m gonna go and get a beer.’

-She smiled at him and he looked back at her and suddenly wondered what she was thinking, then considered the possibility that he hardly knew anything about her, at all, but what was there to know, really?
+She smiled at him, and he looked back at her and suddenly wondered what she was thinking, then considered the possibility that he hardly knew anything about her, at all, but what was there to know, really?
 He walked the floorboards, taking note of all the rot - half the reason he had managed to bargain for the place, then stood on the collapsed veranda that was now his.

 The afternoon sunlight fell on his beloved Holden premier in waves.
 He got in and drove it to the bottle-o, taking note of his surrounds.
-He drove on and suddenly realised that he had left his band behind, that moving to Sydney might have been the wrong thing, then brushed the thought aside and pulled the car into the bottle shop, ordered the beer, paid the kid working on the register, then loaded it in the back-seat, then got back on the open road.
+He drove on and suddenly realized that he had left his band behind, that moving to Sydney might have been the wrong thing, then brushed the thought aside and pulled the car into the bottle shop, ordered the beer, paid the kid working on the register, then loaded it in the backseat, then got back on the open road.

 A clean road with clean white lines, houses standing next to it, on either side; respectable places with white picket fences and manicured gardens.
-He drove on, enjoying the fact that there was hardly any traffic about, then pulled it into his street, and marvelled at the place that now belonged to him, studied it.
+He drove on, enjoying the fact that there was hardly any traffic about, then pulled it into his street, and marveled at the place that now belonged to him, studied it.

 He cracked a beer and sipped it, kept it low under the steering wheel, pulled the car into the driveway �" his driveway (their driveway) �" then got out and grabbed the carton and made his way into the house, plonked it on the bench in the kitchen, found it empty.